hmit0506/intelligent-trading-dag/README.md

 ### Live Mode

 Live mode will:
+1. Initialize portfolio (from exchange sync, manual config, or cash only)
-1. Fetch current market data
+2. Fetch current market data
-2. Run the DAG workflow
+3. Run the DAG workflow
-3. Generate trading signals
+4. Generate trading signals
-4. Display decisions with enhanced portfolio information:
+5. Display decisions with enhanced portfolio information:
+   - Initial portfolio value (baseline for return calculation)
    - Current cash balance and margin usage
    - Total portfolio value and return percentage
-   - Current positions (long/short) with market prices
+   - Current positions (long/short) with market prices and cost basis
+   - Position source indication (initial from config, synced from exchange, or current)
    - Trading decisions with confidence levels
    - Analyst signals from all strategies
-5. Save decision history to JSON file
+6. Save decision history to JSON file

+**Portfolio Initialization Options**:
+- **Sync from Exchange**: Automatically fetch current balances and positions from Binance (requires API keys)
+- **Manual Configuration**: Specify initial positions in `config.yaml` with cost basis
+- **Cash Only**: Start with initial cash only (default)

+**Portfolio Display Features**:
+- Shows initial portfolio value (including initial positions at cost basis)
+- Calculates total return based on initial portfolio value, not just initial cash
+- Displays position source (initial from config, synced from exchange, or current)
+- Shows cost basis for initial positions to track P&L accurately

 **Note**: This system generates signals but does NOT execute real trades.
 Use at your own risk.